GoodBoyNeon/GoodBoyNeon/README.md

 ## Hello!
 I am [GoodBoyNeon](https://goodboyneon.cf)
 *Hey! thanks for visiting my profile!
 I am a high-school programmer.
-I mostly spend my day in nodejs but trying to learn java.
-I mostly work on discord bots, sometimes I do some web development.*
+I spend my day in NodeJS and Typescript.
+I mostly work on discord bots, but sometimes I do some web development too!.*